Rate-Distance Trade-offs for List-Decodable Insertion-Deletion Codes: Outer Bound s

-The proof of \Cref{thm:convex-hull-outer bound} is easy once one recalls how the outer bound for the feasibility region $R_q$ is proven in \cite{guruswami2019optimally}.
+\ITWonly{We refer the reader to the full version of this paper~\cite{FullVersion} for a formal proof but remark that the} \noITW{The} proof of \Cref{thm:convex-hull-outer bound} is easy once one recalls how the outer bound for the feasibility region $F_q$ is proven in \cite{guruswami2019optimally}.
 It basically consists of a simple strategy transforming any sent string into one of a small $O_q(1)$ number of canonical strings, thus erasing almost all information sent.
-One can prove \Cref{thm:convex-hull-outer bound} by doing the same but only on an $\frac{1}{\alpha}$ fraction of the string.
-We present an alternative and shorter formal proof in the following.
+One can prove \Cref{thm:convex-hull-outer bound} by doing the same but only on an $\frac{1}{\alpha}$ fraction of the string. \noITW{Here though, for the sake of brevity and completeness, we present an alternative and shorter formal proof in the following.

-\begin{proof}[Proof of \Cref{thm:convex-hull-outer bound}] Assume for the sake of contradiction that for some $(\gamma,\delta) \in F_q$, for which $(\alpha \gamma,\alpha\delta) \notin R_q$, there exists a family of $(\gamma, \delta)$-list-decodable codes $\mathcal{C}$ with a higher rate than $1-\frac{1}{\alpha}$, i.e., codes $\mathcal{C} = \{C_1, C_2, \cdots\}$ with block lengths $n_1 < n_2 < \cdots$ and rates $r_1, r_2, \cdots$ that satisfy $r = \lim_{i\rightarrow \infty} r_i = 1-\frac{1}{\alpha}+\eps$ for some $\eps > 0$.
+\begin{proof}[Proof of \Cref{thm:convex-hull-outer bound}] Assume for the sake of contradiction that for some $(\gamma,\delta) \in F_q$, for which $(\alpha \gamma,\alpha\delta) \notin F_q$, there exists a family of $(\gamma, \delta)$-list-decodable codes $\mathcal{C}$ with a higher rate than $1-\frac{1}{\alpha}$, i.e., codes $\mathcal{C} = \{C_1, C_2, \cdots\}$ with block lengths $n_1 < n_2 < \cdots$ and rates $r_1, r_2, \cdots$ that satisfy $r = \lim_{i\rightarrow \infty} r_i = 1-\frac{1}{\alpha}+\eps$ for some $\eps > 0$.